anson-poon/anson-poon/README.md

 Hello!👋 I'm Anson, a Computer Science student at Oregon State University.
 I am transitioning from a design background to software engineering starting a year ago.
 I’m currently taking the Analysis of Algorithms and Software Engineering courses at OSU.

-In my spare time, I like to work on cars, drink coffee, or go for a hike.
+In my spare time, I like to work on cars, get coffee, or go for a hike.
 I am also interested in architecture, interior design, and welding.

 ## 📚 Education